Proving You Can't Do Your Past Work at a Disability Hearing

 How Does Social Security Determine Whether You Can Do Your Past Work?

-Social Security reviews your work history for the past 15 years and classifies the jobs you've done according to the Dictionary of Occupational Titles (DOT).
+Social Security looks back five years when deciding what jobs count as your past relevant work.
+(Before 2024, the agency would look back as far as 15 years, but this was changed with SSR 24-2p.)
+These jobs are then classified according to the Dictionary of Occupational Titles (DOT).
 The DOT contains a short paragraph outlining the physical and mental duties of nearly every available job in the national economy.

 The DOT categorizes jobs according to physical requirements (the “exertional level”) and mental requirements (the “skill level”).
 Exertional levels are defined based on how much weight you need to lift and carry on the job, as well as whether you can do the job seated or standing.
 Skill levels are determined by whether the job duties are complex or simple.

-Social Security will look at the restrictions in your current residual functional capacity (RFC)—the most you're capable of doing, physically and mentally, in a work environment—and compare them with the exertional and skill demands of your past work to see if you could do those jobs now.
+Social Security will look at the restrictions in your current residual functional capacity (RFC)—the most you’re capable of doing in a work environment—and compare them with the exertional and skill demands of your past work to see if you could do those jobs now.

 Ways to Prove You Can’t Do Your Past Work at a Disability Hearing